Spa Conferences (First World War): Search for an honorable peace

-Only the continued deterioration of the military situation from August 8, 1918 pushes OHL military officials to request the opening of armistice negotiations.
-So, from the middle of August, German military leaders are experiencing moral despondency, but, by leading an orderly retreat allowing the installation of units on solid defensive positions, they still hope to succeed in forcing the Allies to open negotiations with a view to a peaceful peace in Western Europe, guaranteeing the positions conquered during the conflict, in the Balkans and in Russia.
-Finally, during the last conference, that of September 29, the hopes of Paul von Hintze and the members of the von Hertling cabinet were swept away by the confessions of Erich Ludendorff: he abruptly announced to them that the imperial army was no longer able to sustainably and effectively contain the multiple Allied offensives and to control the internal situation, characterized by the first Allied incursions into the Reich.
-The military obtained the resignation of Chancellor Hertling, hostile to any negotiation with the Allies and any internal reform before the end of the conflict, as well as the appointment of Max of Baden to the post of Reich Chancellor.
-He was charged with both the opening of negotiations with a view to the armistice and the implementation of political reforms, intended to transform the authoritarian Bismarckian Reich into a parliamentary monarchy.
+The continued deterioration of the military situation from August 8, 1918, pushed OHL military officials to request the opening of armistice negotiations.
+From the middle of August, German military leaders experienced moral despondency.
+They still hoped to succeed in forcing the Allies to open negotiations.
+An orderly retreat, allowing the installation of units on solid defensive positions, could have forced the Allies to open negotiations, with a view to peace in Western Europe.
+A goal was to guarantee the positions conquered during the conflict, in the Balkans, and in Russia.

+Finally, during the last conference, that of September 29, the hopes of Paul von Hintze and the members of the von Hertling cabinet, were swept away by the confessions of Erich Ludendorff.
+Ludendorff abruptly announced to them that the imperial army was no longer able to sustainably and effectively contain the multiple Allied offensives and to control the internal situation.
+This had been demonstrated by the first Allied incursions into the Reich.
+The military obtained the resignation of Chancellor Hertling, who was hostile to any negotiation with the Allies and to any internal reform before the end of the conflict.
+The appointment of Max of Baden to the post of Reich Chancellor was also made.
+Baden was charged with both the opening of negotiations with a view to the armistice and the implementation of political reforms, intended to transform the authoritarian Bismarckian Reich into a parliamentary monarchy.